 In addition, Peter has appeared before a wide variety of regulatory tribunals, including the Ontario and Nova Scotia Securities Commissions.
 He regularly appears as a prosecutor before the College of Physicians and Surgeons of Ontario.

-Between 2012 and 2014, Peter represented the Chief Financial Officer of Sino-Forest Corporation in a class action and securities regulatory proceedings, which were the subject of cross-border court-approved settlements in July, 2014.
+Peter represented the Chief Financial Officer of Sino-Forest Corporation in a class action and securities regulatory proceedings, which were the subject of cross-border court-approved settlements.

-Peter has also represented Ontario’s Special Investigations Unit in proceedings challenging its jurisdiction.
-He acted as lead counsel for a group of affected families before the Inquiry Into Pediatric Forensic Pathology in Ontario (2006-7) and for a citizens group in the Cornwall Public Inquiry (2003-2007).
-He was associate counsel for an affected party at the Royal Commission into Allegations Involving Sinclair Stevens, M.P.
+He has also represented Ontario’s Special Investigations Unit in proceedings challenging its jurisdiction.
+He acted as Lead Counsel for a group of affected families before the Inquiry Into Pediatric Forensic Pathology in Ontario and for a citizens group in the Cornwall Public Inquiry.
+He was Associate Counsel for an affected party at the Royal Commission into Allegations Involving Sinclair Stevens, M.P.

-Peter is a bencher of the Law Society of Upper Canada, chairs its Professional Development and Competence Committee, and sits on the Litigation, Tribunal and Compensation Committees.
-He is a member of the Law Society Tribunal’s Appeal Panel and has written a large number of discipline decisions.
+From 2011 to 2019, Peter was a bencher of the Law Society of Ontario.
+From 2016 to 2019, he chaired the Professional Development and Competence Committee, and sat on the Litigation, Tribunal and Compensation Committees.
+He continues to be a member of the Law Society Tribunal’s Appeal Panel and has written a large number of discipline decisions.
 He is also a Fellow of the International Academy of Trial Lawyers.

 Selected List of Directors’ and Officers’ Liability Decisions